yaweiliu/yaweiliu.github.io/research_notes/notes/20210214_A new place to see our reseaches.md

 * Overview of my current research interests.
 * Published work and presentations.
-* Notes on our researches, including summaries of literatures, discussions on technical problem, etc.
+* Notes on our researches, including summaries of literatures, discussions on technical problems, etc.
 * Home-made codes.
 * Experiences of using softwares/packages.
 * etc.